Richard M. Smith, Jr.

 Richard Smith is a former United States Marine who joined the San Antonio Police Department in September of 1989.
 He has been assigned to the Patrol Division, Training Academy, and the Tactical Response Unit, and the Special Operations Unit, where he was assigned as a full time Hostage Negotiator and as the San Antonio Police Department Tactical Medic Program’s Coordinator.
 Richard has participated in hundreds of critical incidents, and has been the Primary Negotiator in many of those incidents.

-As Vice President of Con10gency, Katherine is responsible for planning, development, and implementation of the company’s strategic direction in close concert with Con10gency President, Rick Smith.
-Katherine also works closely with the Con10gency sales team to drive business development, growth, and improvement in accordance with overall corporate strategy while ensuring the organization achieves strategic goals at the optimum pace.
+As President of Con10gency, Katherine is responsible for planning, development, and implementation of the company’s strategic direction in close concert with Con10gency CEO, Richard M. Smith, Jr. Katherine also works closely with the Con10gency sales team to drive business development, growth, and improvement in accordance with overall corporate strategy while ensuring the organization achieves strategic goals at the optimum pace.

 Robert King, National Director of Training for Con10gency, is responsible for evolution of the C.A.L.M.
 Approach™ and other Con10gency course offerings in addition to creation and execution of strategies to expand the organization’s training footprint nationwide.
 King retired as Commander of the North Precinct for the Portland Police Bureau (PPB) in 2018, having worked with the Bureau for over 27 years, before transitioning to a role in the office of Portland Mayor Ted Wheeler in April 2019.
 He joined Con10gency in July of 2021 in support of a personal mission to improve training, survivability, and knowledge of law enforcement for the betterment of themselves, their department, and the wider community.